Does CBD Work for Sleep Apnea?

 A 2017 study that was published in the journal JCI Insight has shown that a single dose of CBD might reduce blood pressure in healthy test subjects(26).

 Nine healthy males were given a single dose of 600mg of CBD.
 The test subjects reported reduced blood pressure.
 The researchers suggested that CBD might have a role in treating cardiovascular disorders.
+It has yet to be studied in sleep apnea patients with high blood pressure.

 In 2017, researchers reviewed 25 research studies examining CBD’s effects on the dynamics of blood flow.
 The researchers suggested that CBD might be helpful in treating several cardiovascular disorders, including hypertension, stroke, and myocardial infarction(27).